atolab/zenoh-web/content/docs/getting-started/installation.md

 ### Windows

-Download the zenoh archive from https://download.eclipse.org/zenoh/zenoh/latest/ :
+Download the zenoh archive from https://download.eclipse.org/zenoh/zenoh/latest/:
-- For Windows 32 bits: get the `eclipse-zenoh-<version>-i686-pc-windows-gnu.zip` file
+- Windows 32-bit: use the `eclipse-zenoh-<version>-i686-pc-windows-gnu.zip` file
-- For Windows 64 bits: get the `eclipse-zenoh-<version>-x86_64-pc-windows-gnu.zip`file
+- Windows 64-bit: use the `eclipse-zenoh-<version>-x86_64-pc-windows-gnu.zip`file

 Unzip the archive.

-Go to zenoh directory and start zenoh router:
+Go to the zenoh directory and start the zenoh router:

 ```cmd
 > cd C:\path\to\zenoh\dir
 > zenohd.exe -V
 ```

-## Testing Your Installation
+## Test the installation
-To test the installation, try to see the zenoh man page by executing the following command:
+To test the installation, open the zenoh man page with the following command:

 ```bash
 $ zenohd --help
 ```
-You should see the following output on your console:
+This should display the following output on your console:

 ```text
 The zenoh router v0.5.0-beta.X